Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/testing-objects.md

     assert not result
     assert len(batman.trips) is original_trip_length
-    assert valid_trip not in batman.trips
+    assert invalid_trip not in batman.trips
 ```

 We should notice: